 There are also plenty of trails to explore only minutes from downtown Reno.
 The foothills around Peavine Peak offer an extensive, well-marked trail system for hiking and mountain biking.
 We recommend starting early in the day since there are few opportunities for shade.
 Hunter Creek trail is another popular hiking route just west of downtown.
 There is a designated parking area and you’re rewarded at the trail’s end with a rushing waterfall.

 If you prefer to travel with a local expert, there are plenty of group tours available, from rafting and biking to wild horse tours.
 There truly is something for everyone and tours are a great way to see even more of the destination.

 Reno Tahoe’s vibrant arts scene has something for art aficionados as well as those interested in the quirky and memorable.
 The Nevada Museum of Art is Nevada’s only accredited art museum and features permanent exhibits as well as rotating exhibits from world-renowned artists.
 When traveling solo, you can spend as much time as you’d like strolling the airy hallways and taking in the artwork.

 In Reno, art isn’t always contained within a building.
 In fact, you’re likely to stumble upon a mural or sculpture no matter what part of town you’re in.
 City Plaza, next to the Truckee River, is home to the iconic BELIEVE sign and the Space Whale, both of which originally appeared on the playa during Burning Man.
-Wander the side streets in Midtown and downtown, and keep your eyes peeled for colorful, larger-than-life murals created by local and international artists.
-Near the Sands Regency Casino Hotel, Reno’s Neon Line is coming to life and currently features a collection of unique sculptures from Burning Man.
+Wander the side streets in MidTown and downtown, and keep your eyes peeled for colorful, larger-than-life murals created by local and international artists.
+Near the J Resort, Reno’s Neon Line is coming to life and currently features a collection of unique sculptures from Burning Man.

 With a walkable downtown, endless things to do and a hint of a small-town vibe, Reno Tahoe is an ideal destination for solo travelers so start planning your trip today.

 Save your favorite pages and visit them here!